SMECO re-elects five board members, talks about coal

 Southern Maryland Electric Cooperative held its 81st annual meeting Thursday at Middleton Hall in Waldorf.
 The board of directors election was conducted online and by mail prior to the meeting.

 Re-elected to serve on SMECO’s board for three more years were W. Michael Phipps from Calvert County; Gilbert O. Bowling and Richard A. Winkler from Charles County; James A. Richards from Prince George’s County; and P. Scott White from St. Mary’s County.
-One bylaw amendment providing that a person’s capital credits can be used to offset arrearages was also included on this year’s ballot, and it passed overwhelmingly, with 4,989 votes for and 544 against.
+One bylaw amendment providing that a person’s capital credits can be used to offset arrearages was also included on this year’s ballot, and it passed overwhelmingly, with 4,989 votes for and 544 against, according to a release from SMECO.

 This is the third year SMECO’s election was conducted by mail, and, for the first time, members could also vote electronically by casting their ballots online.
 Ballots were mailed to members July 22.
 The deadline for submitting ballots by mail or electronically was Aug.
 22. Members who returned their ballots were eligible to win one of 30 electric bill credits of $50 each.
 More than 7,800 members voted: 6,560 voted by mail and 1,278 voted online.
 Election results were announced at the meeting.